-The Aramith ball sets are the reference, used in virtually all events and tournaments worldwide, whether in pool, snooker, or carom disciplines.
+The Aramith billiard ball sets are the reference, used in virtually all events and tournaments worldwide, whether in pool, snooker, or carom disciplines.
 Organizations such as the United States Professional Poolplayers Association, the American Poolplayer Association, and many others have also appointed Aramith as the exclusive official balls used in their tournaments.
-The pool set chosen, as seen on TV, is the Super Aramith Pro-Cup, which features the famous design-protected six red dots cue ball that cumulates razor-sharp precision with visualization of the rotation, which is a big help for both the viewers and the players.
+The pool ball set chosen, as seen on TV, is the Super Aramith Pro-Cup, which features the famous design-protected six red dots cue ball that cumulates razor-sharp precision with visualization of the rotation, which is a big help for both the viewers and the players.
 This new product is often requested by amateurs and the pros alike.

 A WHOLE RANGE WITH THE TIGHTEST SPECIFICATIONS

 Besides pool, snooker, and carombilliards, numerous other varieties of billiard games exist throughout the world.
-Besides more than 800 different billiard types, Saluc makes balls in a range from 3/8 inch to over 7 inches, for applications going from industrial, computer, and medical to 9-pin and duck-pin bowling balls.
+Besides more than 800 different billiard types, Saluc makes billiard balls in a range from 3/8 inch to over 7 inches, for applications going from industrial, computer, and medical to 9-pin and duck-pin bowling balls.

 The Aramith resin is manufactured in several varieties, going from the Premier quality to the PREMIUM to Super Aramith (which is used most in high-precision carom balls) and Super Aramith PRO, used for the top-of-the-line pool balls.
-With the increasing quality, the resin gets a finer grain, resulting in fantastic polish that remains over long period of times.
+With the increasing quality, the resin gets an ultra-fine grain, resulting in fantastic polish that remains over long period of times.
 Most importantly, though, through the different hardening steps, the material gets a transparent vitrified surface that is highly wear-resistant, making the ball and the cloth last a lot longer.

 Regardless of the quality level, all balls are controlled along seven basic criteria: density, balance, diameter tolerance, roundness, color precision, surface polish, and brilliance.